Uniform Distribution A uniform distribution is a continuous proba... | Channels for Pearson+

 1

 Step 2: Identify the bounds of the distribution.
 In this problem, the uniform distribution is defined between a = 1 and b = 25.
-The height of the probability density function is y = 1 / (b - a), which simplifies to y = 1 / (25 - 1) = 1 / 24.
+The height of the rectangle (PDF value) is y = 1 / (b - a), which simplifies to y = 1 / (25 - 1).

 Step 3: Recognize that the probability of x lying between two values (c and d) is equal to the area under the curve between c and d.
-This area is a rectangle with height y = 1 / 24 and width equal to the difference between c and d.
+This area is a rectangle with width (d - c) and height y = 1 / (b - a).

 Step 5: Calculate the area of the rectangle, which represents the probability.
-The area is given by width × height = (d - c) × (1 / (b - a)).
-Substitute the values: Area = (14 - 8) × (1 / 24).
-This area represents the probability that x lies between 8 and 14.
+The formula for the area is Area = width × height = (d - c) × (1 / (b - a)).
+Substitute the values to find the probability that x lies between 2 and 8.

 Verified video answer for a similar problem: